Difference Between Springer and Cocker Spaniels

 It was only when owners and breeders started to want specific classifications that the two were separated into their own breed names.

-Difference in Appearance
+Difference Between Springer and Cocker Spaniels in Appearance

 At a glance, both spaniel varieties appear relatively similar.
 Compared with how they look against other breeds, you can tell that they are part of the same family, as they have the same long ears and curly hair as each other, but if you take a closer look, there are actually quite a few differences in how the two dog breeds look.